AdrianoMarra/mum-sched/README.md

 # mum-sched
-Application for managing students registration
+Proof of concept for managing students registration